LabeliaLabs/distributed-learning-contributivity/README.md

 $ pip install mplc
 ```

 This installs the last packaged version on PyPI.
-If the installation fails on your platform, please open an issue to let us know.

 ##### Build from Source

 If you want to install mplc from the repository, make sure that you got the latest version of pip.

-Then clone the repository, and trigger the installation using pip.
+Then clone the repository, and trigger the installation from local sources.

 ```bash
 $ git clone https://github.com/SubstraFoundation/distributed-learning-contributivity.git